WorkLink: Origin Groups – What Authors and Admins Need to Know

 Situation

-A project was created in Group A, but a user belongs to Group B.
+A project was created by an author whose Origin Group is Group A, but a user belongs to Group B.

 Result

-The user can access the content (scenario) on the WorkLink App, if it is available (shared or published) to Group B.
+The user can access the content (scenario) on the WorkLink App, if it is available (shared with or published to) to Group B.

 Situation

-An author creates projects while in Group A, then is moved to Group B.
+An author creates projects while their Origin Group is set to Group A, then their Origin Group membership is updated to Group B.

 Result

-If the author returns to Group A, access is restored.
+If the author's Origin Group reverts to Group A, project access in WorkLink Create is restored.

 Scenario 3: Authors Collaborating